jayanthidd/UNO/README.md

 **public enum Type:** Sets the card colors either Red, Green, Blue, Yellow **public enum Value:** Sets the values of the card (0-9, drawto, skip, wild, wildfour)

+### EXCEPTIONS:

+**PlayerAlreadyExistsException :** This exception is thrown and handled when two human players choose the same name at the start of the game.

 ### GAME: